Joe Grant: Personal life and legacy

 Grant married his first wife June Hershey, a songwriter, in 1930.
 Hershey most notably wrote the lyrics for the song "Deep in the Heart of Texas".
 Grant divorced Hershey on April 12, 1934.
 He then met his second wife Jennie Miller through his sister Geraldine, who was Miller's high school friend.
 They married on March 13, 1933, but remarried again after Grant's divorce was finalized.
 They remained married until 1991, when she died from a lung ailment.
 They had two daughters, Carol and Jennifer.

-On May 6, 2005, Grant died of a heart attack while working at his drawing board in his home studio, at age 96.
+On May 6, 2005, Grant died from a heart attack while working at his drawing board in his home studio, at age 96.
 On June 28, a celebration of life ceremony was held at the Alex Theatre in Glendale, California, where his friends, family members, and colleagues paid their respects.
 He is interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Chicken Little (2005), released six months after his death, along with Pixar's Up, released 4 years after his death, was dedicated to his memory.
 In 2010, animation historian John Canemaker published a dual biography about him and Joe Ranft, who also died in 2005, titled Two Guys Named Joe.